KR1470R/branch-listener/README.md

 ## Installation and Configuration
-Beforehand you start the configuration you need provide provide such information for **branch-listener** work properly:
+Beforehand you start the configuration you need to provide such information for **branch-listener** work properly:
 For git you will need provide: username, repository name and branch name you want listen to;\
 For bitbucket: username, app password, workspace name, repository slug and branch name.\
 ***‼️All your passwords will be stored on your local system without theft‼️***\